Iepoev/Thesis/paper/source/11_ch3_data_gathering.md

 As a reminder, the subjects were asked to perform the following fitness training session:

- - a 2-minute stage in sedentary rest
+ - A 2-minute stage in sedentary rest.
- - a 5-minute stage in which the subject provides 50W (0.067 BHP) at 50 rpm
+ - A 5-minute stage in which the subject provides 50W (0.067 BHP) at 50 rpm.
- - a 5-minute stage in which the subject provides 100W (0.134 BHP) at 50 rpm
+ - A 5-minute stage in which the subject provides 100W (0.134 BHP) at 50 rpm.
- - a 2-minute stage of recovery in sedentary rest
+ - A 2-minute stage of recovery in sedentary rest
- - a 5-minute stage in which the subject tries to maintain 115-120 bpm heart rate (equals to around 60% of the maximum heart rate of young adults)
+ - A 5-minute stage in which the subject tries to maintain 115-120 bpm heart rate (equals to around 60% of the maximum heart rate of young adults).
- - a 2-minute stage of recovery in sedentary rest
+ - A 2-minute stage of recovery in sedentary rest.
- - a 5-minute stage in which the subject tries to maintain 155-160 bpm heart rate (equals to around 80% of the maximum heart rate of young adults)
+ - A 5-minute stage in which the subject tries to maintain 155-160 bpm heart rate (equals to around 80% of the maximum heart rate of young adults).
- - a 1-minute stage in which the subject cycles at maximum exertion
+ - A 1-minute stage in which the subject cycles at maximum exertion.
- - a 4-minute stage of recovery
+ - A 4-minute stage of recovery.

 Test subjects were sourced from the student population and were of mixed gender, various fitness levels, aged between 19 and 28 years old.
 Test subjects were asked to abstain from alcohol for at least 24 hours and to abstain from caffeine for at least 12 hours.
 This is an acceptable compromise between the personal life of the test subjects and the half-life time of the substances in the circulatory system.
 In total 27 test subjects were gathered, of which 23 were able to fully complete the session, resulting in \~95.000 timesteps of heartbeat data.